Skip to main content

-cubic learns your team’s unwritten rules by analyzing feedback on its suggestions.
-No configuration required.
+cubic learns your team’s unwritten rules from feedback team members provide in their replies to cubic’s comments.
 Memory and learning

 How cubic learns